1981 Talladega 500: Race report

-An all-American grid of 42 drivers would appear at this race; Joe Booher would receive credit for the last-place finish due to an engine issue on the fourth lap.
+42 drivers would appear at this race; Joe Booher would receive credit for the last-place finish due to an engine issue on the fourth lap.
 It took more than three hours to resolve the 188 lap race.
 There were eight caution periods for 36 laps with 39 lead changes.
-Harry Gant would win the pole position with a qualifying speed of 195.897 mph.
+Harry Gant would win the pole position with a speed of 195.897 mph.
 Rick Wilson crashed at least four times in this race before finally finishing his Oldsmobile off on lap 148.

-This race marked the end of the road for an iconic sponsorship as the Wood Brothers' #21 Ford hit the track in its famous Purolator colors for the final time, ending a partnership that dated back to 1971.
-Alabama's own Neil Bonnett qualified well and led some laps early on before a mechanical gremlin put the #21 on the sidelines.
+This race marked the end for an iconic sponsorship as the Wood Brothers' #21 Ford hit the track in its famous Purolator colors for the final time, ending a partnership that dated back to 1971.
+Neil Bonnett qualified well and led early before a mechanical gremlin put the #21 out.
 Morgan Shepherd and his crew chief Darrell Bryant and a few of his own crew members got into a fight before this race.
 That led to Shepherd being released and Joe Millikan being hired for the rest of the season.
 Shepherd would qualify for the race in 15th place.
-However, he would drop out of the race on lap 55 due to engine problems and finish in 36th place.
+He would drop out of the race on lap 55 due to engine problems and finish 36th.

 Darrell Waltrip, Terry Labonte, and Ron Bouchard were nose-to-tail going into the final lap.
 Coming through the trioval to the finish line, Labonte tried to pass Waltrip on the outside, Waltrip forcing him high, up against the wall.
 Bouchard, in third place, slipped by on the inside and won by 2 ft in a spectacular 3-wide photo finish in front of 75,000 spectators.

 It would be the only Cup victory of his career.
 The thrilling win would propel him to that year's NASCAR Rookie of the Year award.
 Bouchard and Pete Hamilton are the only NASCAR Cup Series winners from Massachusetts to date.

 Terry Herman would make his first NASCAR Cup start in this race while Sandy Satullo, II would make his last.
 Stan Barrett would make the best finish of his career in this race; he would go on to father independent driver Stanton Barrett.
 Richard Childress would make one of his final driving appearances before becoming a full-time owner of Richard Childress Racing.

 The finish of the race was shown on the CBS Evening News that night, due to the technical problems that happened during the race.